jfbrennan/elementsproxy/README.md

 // and so on...

 // Or worse:
-// Repeated use of the id string, wasted lookups, noisy code if (x > y) {
+// Repeated use of the id, wasted lookups, and noisy code if (x > y) {
   document.getElementById('a').textConent = 'Hello world';
   document.getElementById('a').hidden = false;